meelgroup/unigen/README.md

 ```

 ## How to Use
-First, you must translate your problem to CNF and just pass your file as input to ApproxMC.
-Voila -- and it will print the number of solutions of the given CNF formula.
+First, you must translate your problem to CNF and just pass your file as input to UniGen.
+Voila -- and it will print the set of samples.

 ### Sampling Set